Ted Nugent (1948-present): a Musician from Redford, Michigan, USA.

-hortly after leaving his home in Michigan, Ted Nugent moved to Chicago, Illinois to start a psychedelic Prog. rock act called The Amboy Dukes with the original line-up of himself on vocals and guitar, John Drake (vocals), Steve Farmer (guitar), Bill White (bass), Rick Lober (keyboards) and David Palmer (drums) to release their debut single, a cover of Big Joe Williams' Baby Please Don't Go (more famously covered by Them) on the 'Mainstream' label in 1967.
+hortly after leaving his home in Michigan, Theodore Anthony Nugent (born December 13, 1948) moved to Chicago, Illinois to start a psychedelic progressive rock act called The Amboy Dukes with the original line-up of himself on vocals and guitar, John Drake (vocals), Steve Farmer (guitar), Bill White (bass), Rick Lober (keyboards) and David Palmer (drums) to release their debut single, a cover of Big Joe Williams' Baby Please Don't Go (more famously covered by Them) on the 'Mainstream' label in 1967.

 Rusty Day replaced Drake, and Farmer and took on vocals, while Andy Soloman replaced Lober, and Greg Arama took over for White for the release of the follow-up sophomore album Journey To The Center Of The Mind (1969).
 Despite Nugent being a vehement anti-drug promoter, going so far as to fire anyone in his act who considered taking even the mildest of narcotics (he had no qualms about hunting animals for sport, however), the eponymous debut album went to 74 on the US charts in 1968, with the drug plotted Journey To The Center Of The Mind title track there-of making US 20.
 But the success was short lived, for Migration (1969) and Marriage On The Rocks - rock Bottom (1970) followed with little chart significance.